dkessner/APCS_2021-22/Unit0_CommandLine_Binary/Unit0_Assignment.md

 (Processing, Photoshop, Google).
 Pick a color.
 Look at the hex values, convert to decimal RGB, and check your work.
 Do the same in reverse.

-For the others, make up your own exercises and use Google or other online converter to check your work.
+For the others, make up your own exercises and use Google or another online converter to check your work.

-The Unit 0 Quiz will consist of 5 numeric conversions (from the 10 possible conversion directions listed above).
+The Unit 0 Quiz will consist of 5 numeric conversions.

-## Command line
+## Practice using the command line

 You won't be tested on stuff related to the command line.
 However, you will be using the command line extensively this year.
 Think of your time spent practicing working on the command line as an investment that will save you time not only this school year, but any time you do any future work on the computer.

-These are some recommended exercises, but I also encourage you to think of your own exercises and figure out how to do them.
+Here is a recommended exercise, but I also encourage you to practice on your own:

-### 1. Practice using the command line

 * On paper, draw out a directory tree (2-3 levels deep) with some text files in various directories.

 * On the command line, create this directory tree.

-* Make a copy (`cp -r`) of an entire sub-tree inside the directory tree.

-### 2. Copy someone else's project and modify

-Do the following from the command line:

-* Copy `class/hello` to your own named directory.
-Remember that there are several ways to do this.
-* Modify your copy of `hello.py` in your text editor, save, and run to see your
-  changes:
-    - `atom hello.py`
-    - `python hello.py`
-* Modify your copy of `Hello.java` in your text editor, save, compile, and run to see your changes:
-    - `atom Hello.java`
-    - `javac Hello.java`
-    - `java Hello`

-I encourage you to look at your classmates' code this year.
-Please feel free to copy it into your own directory and play around with it.
-However, remember that copying and pasting code into your own project will not help you get any better at writing code yourself.
-Moreover, typing the code in yourself is not sufficient - if you copy code directly from your eyeballs to your fingers without it passing through your brain, you might as well be copy / pasting.

-_A quick note about the Honor Code_.
-In light of this discussion, I challenge you to extend the Honor Code to your personal development in computer science and writing code outside of class:  Copy and play around with other people's code all you want, but don't copy/paste into your own project without attribution, and don't use code you don't understand.
+Look at your directory in Finder / Explorer to check your work.

-### 3. Practice writing programs
+## Practice writing programs

 Create a new directory and write the "Hello, world!" programs for both Python and Java from scratch.
-It's okay to look at the example.
-This is to practice copying accurately and getting the programs to run correctly.

-### 4. Meow

-Here's something fun -- using the `say` command, modify your `meow` command to audibly meow in addition to printing the ASCII cat.

----
-geometry: margin=.75in
----
+Make modifications to your programs, and re-compile and run.

+## A note on copying code

+The code exercises are for you to practice using the ideas we discuss in class to solve problems you haven't seen before.
+If you are stuck on a code exercise, you are absolutely welcome to get help from your classmates (or me, or the internet), and to look at their code.

+However, remember that copying and pasting code into your own project will not help you get any better at solving problems or writing code yourself.

+It is your responsibility as a student to understand how your code works, and to seek help if you're not sure about something.
+If you and a classmate work together on anything, please make it clear which parts you worked on together, and which parts you did on your own.